2023-09-21 20:01:00

 Conclusion: the carbon “ultimately comes from the interior, probably from the internal ocean of the moon,” Samantha Trumbo, planetary scientist at the American University of Cornell and lead author of the study, explains to AFP.

 In the Taga Regio area, scientists also detected the equivalent of table salt, making this area yellower than the rest of the white plains of Jupiter’s moon.
-An element which could also have emerged from the ocean.
+An element which might also have emerged from the ocean.

 Using the same James Webb data, the second study also concludes that “carbon comes from within Europe”.